Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/machine-learning-end-to-end-secure/README.md

 | `Microsoft.ContainerService/managedClusters` | An Azure Kubernetes Services cluster for inferencing |
 | `Microsoft.Compute/virtualMachines` | A Data Science Virtual Machine `jumpbox` to access the workspace over the private link endpoint |
 | `Microsoft.Network/virtualNetworks` | A virtual network to deploy all resources in |

-## Usage

-First, create an Azure resource group:
-`az group create --name <resource-group-name> --location <location>`

-Then deploy the 'main' Bicep template file:
-`az deployment group create --resource-group <resource-group-name> --template-file .\main.bicep`

-After succesful deployment, log on to the Data Science Virtual Machine Jumpbox machine that you just deployed to access your workspace from the virtual network.
-To learn more, see [Securely connect to your workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-secure-workspace-vnet?tabs=pe#securely-connect-to-your-workspace).

-Optionally, you could build an Azure Resource Manager template after making changes to your Bicep file:
-`az bicep build --file .\main.bicep --outfile .\azuredeploy.json`

 ## Learn more